 - Best Segments: In the south, the PCT follows the spine of the San Bernardino Mountains and nearby ranges for nearly 100 miles.
 This rugged stretch affords occasional views of the L.A.
 Basin and Mojave Desert, plus more consistent views of alpine forests and lakes in the higher elevations.
 In Oregon, the segment between the Three Sisters and Mount Hood (or the Columbia River’s deep gorge, a day’s hike to the north), passes through lush forest, high desert, and otherworldly volcanic landscapes.
 This segment stretches between 150 and 200 miles, depending on your exact starting and ending points, and takes 20 to 30 days one way.
 (Be aware that the Pacific Crest Trail Association advises against long-distance hiking during the 2020 season due to the COVID-19 pandemic, though the trail remains open to through-hikers.)

 - Best Time to Go: In the trail’s arid southern section, late winter and early spring is a favorable period – after the rainy season and before the long, hot summer.
 (Be sure to carry plenty of water at any time of year in this region, though.)
 In the higher elevations of the Sierras and Cascades, late summer is best, though the weather gets less hospitable the higher and farther north you go.
-And due to the short season, crowds may be a factor along the trail’s more accessible segments, especially in Yosemite and near Mount Hood, less than an hour east of Portland by car.
+Due to the short season, crowds may be a factor along the trail’s more accessible segments, especially in Yosemite and near Mount Hood, less than an hour east of Portland by car.